Cancellation in Dark Matter-Nucleon Interactions: the Role of Non-Standard-Model-like Yukawa Couplings: Relic Density and Direct Detection of DM

 Fig.~\ref{fig:Cross} validates our qualitative conclusions from Sec.~\ref{sec:SIhiggs}.
 Here, we show the variation of SI DD cross section as a function of $M_{\phi}$.
 We consider two situations: (i) both $y_c$ and $y_s$ can assume non-SM values while all other Yukawa couplings are fixed to their SM values and (ii) only $y_c$ can assume non-SM values.
 One may simply use Eq.~\eqref{eq:FN} to find $y_q$ such that the DM-nucleon SI scattering cross-section becomes small enough to evade limits from the future-generation experiments.
 In the first scenario, absolute values of $y_c$ and $y_s$ can be much closer to their SM values while in the second case, we find that a somewhat larger value, i.e., $y_c \approx -2.9\,y_c^{\rm SM}$ would be necessary.
 Overall, the negative values of light-quark Yukawa couplings help to accommodate the DD bounds.
 For example, we see in Fig.~\ref{fig:CrossA} that there is an $\mathcal{O}(10^{-9})$ suppression between the SM line~(red) and the exact cancellation line~(blue).
-To illustrate, we can see that at $M_{\rm \phi}=100$ GeV, $\sigma^{\phi-p}_{\rm SI}(y_c=y_c^{\rm SM},\, y_s=y_s^{\rm SM})=1.384\times 10^{-9}$ pb, while $\sigma^{\phi-p}_{\rm SI}(y_c=-1.875y_c^{\rm SM},\, y_s=-0.770y_s^{\rm SM})=1.043\times 10^{-18}$ pb.
+To illustrate, we can see that at $M_{\rm \phi}=100$ GeV, $\sigma^{\phi-p}_{\rm SI}(y_c=y_c^{\rm SM},\, y_s=y_s^{\rm SM})=1.384\times 10^{-9}$ pb, while $\sigma^{\phi-p}_{\rm SI}(y_c=-1.875~y_c^{\rm SM},\, y_s=-0.770~y_s^{\rm SM})=1.043\times 10^{-18}$ pb.
 At the backdrop of our non-SM Yukawa couplings, we have the VL quarks with mass about $2$~TeV.
 Thus, taking the NP scale $\Lambda\sim 2$ TeV, and with $m_{c,\, s}=m^{\rm SM}_{c,\, s}$, the said non-SM values of $y_c$ and $y_s$ can be achieved for $Y_H^c=1.76$ and $Y_H^s=0.07$, respectively.
 Here the numerical value for $y_c$ is slightly away from that in Eq.~\eqref{eq:analyukawa}, due to the inclusion of QCD corrections.
 Similar results are obtained in Fig.~\ref{fig:CrossB} as well.
-Fig.~\ref{fig:CrossC} shows the variation of $\sigma_{SI}^{\phi-n}$ with respect to $M_\phi$, for the same set of $y_c$ and $y_s$ where $\lambda_p \rightarrow 0$, i.e., with $y_c=-1.875y_c^{\rm SM}$ and $y_s=-0.770y_s^{\rm SM}$, keeping all other quark Yukawa couplings fixed at their SM values.
-The blue line in Fig.~\ref{fig:CrossC} shows that even though $\sigma_{SI}^{\phi-n}$ can't be vanishingly small for this set of parameter points, the DM-neutron scattering cross section can be below the proposed direct detection bounds for $M_\phi\geq 50$ GeV.
+For illustrating the functional dependence of $\sigma_{SI}^{\phi-p}$ with the 2nd generation Yukawa couplings, we present Fig.~\ref{fig:CrossC} and Fig.~\ref{fig:CrossD}.
+In the first plot, variation is shown over $y_s/y_s^{\rm SM}$ when $y_c=-1.875~y_c^{\rm SM}$ and in the 2nd plot, the same variation is shown over $y_c/y_c^{\rm SM}$ when all other Yukawa couplings are SM-like, respectively.
+One may easily find out the correct numerical value to obtain the desired cancellation in the DM-nucleon cross-section.
+Fig.~\ref{fig:CrossE} shows the variation of $\sigma_{SI}^{\phi-n}$ with respect to $M_\phi$, for the same set of $y_c$ and $y_s$ where $\lambda_p \rightarrow 0$, i.e., with $y_c=-1.875~y_c^{\rm SM}$ and $y_s=-0.770~y_s^{\rm SM}$, keeping all other quark Yukawa couplings fixed at their SM values.
+The blue line in Fig.~\ref{fig:CrossE} shows that even though $\sigma_{SI}^{\phi-n}$ can't be vanishingly small for this set of parameter points, the DM-neutron scattering cross section can be below the proposed direct detection bounds for $M_\phi\geq 50$ GeV.
 This, clearly, reflects isospin violation to a large extent, following from the constraint $\lambda_p \to 0$.

 However, the IVDM scenario can be realized in a more general way and a large violation can be observed for moderate to large non-SM-like first-generation Yukawa couplings.
 Since $f^{(N)}_{u,\, d}$ values are different for neutron and proton, one may easily get a parameter space where $f_p \neq f_n$.
 A particular useful scenario appears when ${f_n}/{f_p}$ takes a negative value, as it then offers some significant cancellations in the DM-nucleus scattering cross section.
 Though a larger value of $y_d$ or $y_u$ can easily lead to ${f_n}/{f_p} >0 $, but negative values can only be achieved in a narrow domain which can be computed using Eq.~\eqref{eq:FN}.
 For example, considering only $y_d$ to assume non-SM values, the following range for the same coupling can be observed.